yosephbit/CocaCola-Family-App-Frontend/README.md

-# Getting Started with Create React App
+# Family Reunion - Trivia Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created using [create-React-App].

 ## Available Scripts